Restorative Dentistry and Comprehensive Care: Programs

 Comprehensive Care Modules

 The Comprehensive Care Modules (CCM) support the clinical component of the First Professional Program curriculum by functioning much like a private practice setting.
-The program’s clinical facility is comprised of an 85-chair clinic, divided into four modules.
+The program’s clinical facility is comprised of an 92-chair clinic, divided into five modules.
 Students receive individual curricular schedules which support exposure to all disciplines of the profession and include patient care, departmental rotations, community-based care, and independent studies or “selective courses.”
-Each module is assigned two general dentists, one of whom is a team leader; an endodontist, a periodontist, a prosthodontist and a patient care coordinator comprise the rest of the module team.
+Each module is assigned two general dentists, one of whom is a team leader.
 The team leader oversees the clinical progress of individual predoctoral students via regularly scheduled progress meetings with an emphasis toward competency as a general dentist.
 Students benefit from direct oversight by team leaders as well as the direct expertise of specialists in endodontics, periodontics, and prosthodontics.
 Predoctoral students enter the modules from the first term of the first year to gain experience with patients prior to acquiring their own patient families during the summer of their second year and then progress through the CCM until graduation.

 Advanced Education in General Dentistry Program